srivats0603/Algos_Practice/README.md

 "permute_iterative.py" - an iterative algo (without recursions) to determine all permutations of a list.

-"permute_recursive.py" - a recursive algo to determine all permutations of a list.
+"permute_recursive.py" - a recursive algo to determine all permutations of a list of integers.

+"permute_recursive_with_duplicates.py" - a recursive algo to determine all permutations of a list of integers, which may have duplicates.

 "phone_letter_combinations.py" - algo to determine the possible letter combinations given a group of digits is selected on a phone